JEKlektik/Challenge_2/README.md

 # *Mod 2 Loan Qualifier Program*

-This is a loan qualifier program which will generate a list of qualifying loans based on user data.
-The result will be saved to a csv file for review.
+This loan qualifier program will generate a list of qualifying loans based on individual user data.
+The result will be saved to a csv file that can be shared as a spreadsheet.

 ---